sharonmaswai/quiz/README.md

-QUIZ BOARD
+### QUIZ BOARD
 By Sharon Maswai

+## Date
+24/2/2019

-Description
+## Description

-This is a quiz, in form format, whereby, you select the answers for the questions provided.
-On submission, your score will be displayed with additional comments regarding your performance.
+This is a web app that allows you to get a Javascript quiz so as to gauge yourself.
+You select the answers for the questions provided and then on submission, your score will be displayed with additional comments regarding your performance.

-Setup/Installation Requirements
+## Setup/Installation Requirements

 If you wish to clone this quiz repository on your computer, you will first have to install git.